SketchedDoughnut/SDA/README.md

 # How to install

 **NOTE**: This code has been optimised and built for Windows 10, and python 3.11.
-There is currently no support for other operating systems.
+There is currently no support for other operating systems. <br>
 To install, go to releases and install the latest release.
 Extract the files, then run "fiesta-modern.exe".
 It will run you through the steps to install, and then you're done!
 Please note that the installer currently also doubles as the deletion agent, so if you want it for that purpose, then please do not delete it.